For Advertising/ Design Agencies, Digital Agencies and Pre-media companies

 Xegency helps to identify the Jobs pending in a production status easily, and to know the work load at each stage of the production process.
 The tab separated view helps to quickly view all Jobs in a status.

-Flow of Xegency
+Operational Flow of Xegency

 Xegency manage the complete artwork production process starting from the Job creation and right upto transferring Source files to Media or to Print production House.